-During the eight days of hostilities, Israel targeted over 1,500 sites throughout the Gaza Strip, in air strikes and, to a lesser extent, artillery fired from tanks and naval forces; 2 unlike 'Cast Lead' operation, no ground incursion took place during the hostilities.
+During the eight days of hostilities, Israel targeted over 1,500 sites throughout the Gaza Strip, in air strikes and, to a lesser extent, artillery fired from tanks and naval forces;2 unlike 'Cast Lead' operation, no ground incursion took place during the hostilities.

 The main targets during the first two days of the offensive included sites used for the manufacturing and storage of weapons, rocket launching sites, training camps, and members of armed groups.
 From the third day (16 November) onwards, the scope of targeting expanded significantly to include governmental and police facilities, tunnels under the border with Egypt, and private residences.
 In a number of cases, Israeli official sources stated that residences targeted by the IAF belonged to members of Palestinian armed groups.
-From the third day (16 November) onwards, the scope of targeting expanded significantly to include governmental and police facilities, tunnels under the border with Egypt, and private residences.
-In a number of cases, Israeli official sources stated that residences targeted by the IAF belonged to members of Palestinian armed groups.
 Members of the Protection Cluster documented 52 Israeli air strikes on residential properties; in at least 35 of these attacks the IAF reportedly dropped a smaller munition a few minutes prior to the main air strike or made phone calls warning people to leave.
 In a number of cases, Palestinians were reportedly killed or injured whilst trying to flee their properties following apparent 'warnings'.

-Overall, 165 Palestinians were killed in Israeli attacks, of whom 99 are believed to be civilians, including 33 children and 13 women.3 The Gaza Mnistry of Health reports that 1,399 Palestinians were injured, the majority of whom are believed to be civilians.
-The increased targeting of sites located within populated areas as the days passed is reflected in the growing percentage of civilians among the overall death toll (see chart): by the second day of hostilities (15 Nov) civilians accounted for 40 per cent of reported fatalities but this rose to 60 per cent by 21 November.
+Overall, 165 Palestinians were killed in Israeli attacks, of whom 99 are believed to be civilians, including 33 children and 13 women.3 The Gaza Ministry of Health reports that 1,399 Palestinians were injured, the majority of whom are believed to be civilians.
+The increased targeting of sites located within populated areas as the days passed is reflected in the growing percentage of